CSX in New York

 CSX Operations in New York

-- Operates and maintains more than 2,800 miles of track*
+- Operates and maintains nearly 2,800 miles of track*

-- Maintains nearly 1,700 public and private grade crossings
+- Maintains more than 1,050 public and private grade crossings

-- Handled more than 991,000 carloads of freight on the state’s rail network
+- Handled more than 1 million carloads of freight on the state’s rail network

-- Throughout 2013, CSX reported nearly $185 million in compensation for employees**
+- Throughout 2014, CSX reported more than $203 million in compensation for employees**

-- In 2013, CSX invested more than $136.6 million in its New York network.
-In addition, the company invested more than $578 million in freight cars and other rolling assets to serve customers through its rail system.
+- In 2014, CSX invested nearly $149 million in its New York network.
+In addition, the company invested nearly $539 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Major commodities produced or consumed within the state include containerized consumer goods, petroleum products, coal, and municipal, construction and industrial waste.
+Major commodities produced or consumed within the state include containerized consumer goods, petroleum products, light trucks, coal, and bleach and paper chemicals.

 CSX Facilities in New York